 Air to Water Heat Pump and/or Electric or Gas Boiler as a make-up heat source

 The Air to Water Pump is a revolution in heat pump technology that remains unsurpassed in terms of cost and performance.
 Designed with a mission to make it the most efficient cold climate heat pump on the market at a price point of ½ of a traditional geothermal heat pump.

 This was done without any sacrifices to quality.
 Industry leading parts were mandated in the design of this unit.

-Arctic Heat Pumps with EVI Technology can work in Canadian Winter for outdoor temperatures as low as -22.6 degree Celsius (-8.68 degree Fahrenheit) and can provide hot water at temperatures as high as 55 degree Celsius (131 degree Fahrenheit).
+Hydro Solar Air to Water Heat Pumps can work in Canadian Winter for outdoor temperatures as low as -22.6 degree Celsius (-8.68 degree Fahrenheit) and can provide hot water at temperatures as high as 55 degree Celsius (131 degree Fahrenheit).
 The produced hot water can be used for space heating, domestic hot water heating, Hot Tub or SPA heating and many other heating process applications.

 Annual Savings, Performance, Thermal Comfort and Long Term Benefits